CloudBees SDM changelog

 Jira Cloud integration allows users to link Jira cloud projects to associated products, and get visibility into all tickets and related data, enabling more efficient prioritization and tracking of all work related to those projects.

-Jenkins integration lets users connect a product to an existing Jenkins master to get visibility into all the jobs and events related to that product being developed.
-Through the dashboard, users can see the status of last build (success/failed) and duration to understand how work is progressing or being held up.
+Jenkins integration lets users connect a product to an existing Jenkins master to get visibility into all the jobs and events related to that product.
+Through the dashboard, users can see the status of the last build (success/failed) and the duration to understand how work is progressing or being held up.

 This is the second update for the preview release of CloudBees SDM to customers participating in the link: preview program.

 Unified experience foundation: app.cloudbees.com

 Users will have a unified sign-on to access all products their organization is subscribed to within the CloudBees suite of products, including CloudBees platform for SDM.
 This reduces time and confusion having to sign into multiple CloudBees products with different experiences.

 The launch of https://app.cloudbees.com and the migration to HoneyUI elements provide the foundation for the unified experience.